CHEP projects

 Environmental exposures

 Collaborations with Queensland Alliance for Environmental Health Sciences (QAESH), The University of Queensland has already been established combining expertise in quantifying exposures to harmful chemicals in the environment with paediatric epidemiology and health outcome expertise.
-Strong collaborative links have been established, in particular with Professor Jochen Mueller and Professor Kevin Thomas.
+Strong collaborative links have been established, in particular with Professor Jochen Mueller, Professor Kevin Thomas and Dr Fisher Wang.

 Collaborative studies underway or in the planning include: